pranavcode/kyazoonga_react_migration/README.md

 This is a simple react migration for a home page of KyaZoonga's main site.

-Currently, Hot Tickets section is being converted to React.
+Currently, only following sections are being converted to React.
+- Hot Tickets
+- Footer Popular Events

 ## Pre-requisites

-- Node
+- Node.js

 ## Installation